Photo by Ylanite Koppens on Pexels

 What is my process?

-I factcheck my writing and try my best to represent my sources in my stories accurately and with respect.
+As a fact-checker, I understand the value of accuracy in my writing and reporting.
+I fact-check my work and try my best to represent my sources accurately and respectfully in my stories.